PostHog/posthog.com/contents/blog/product-health-metrics.md

  - Product metrics
 ---

-Like the human body, a product is a complicated system you want to keep healthy.
+A product is a complicated system you want to keep healthy.
 Measuring product health with metrics helps this happen.
 They help you understand what parts of your product are working as expected and what parts need interventions to make them healthy.

 This post goes over: